Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 5–12.5 inches (24–30 cm)

 The Markiesje, also known as a Dutch Tulip Hound, is a small dog with a big personality!
-Known for its elegant appearance and charming demeanor, the Markiesje sports a glossy, jet-black coat and a gracefully feathered tail that carries itself with an air of sophistication.
+They’re famous for their elegant appearance and charming demeanor.
+They have a glossy, jet-black coat and a gracefully feathered tai.

-Despite its diminutive size, this breed is surprisingly agile, making it an excellent companion for active families and individuals.
-Markiesjes are cherished for their friendly and affectionate nature, forming strong bonds with their owners and thriving on human companionship.
+Despite their diminutive size, the Markiesje is surprisingly agile and ideal for active families and individuals.
+They are cherished for their affectionate nature, forming strong bonds with their owners and thriving on human companionship.

 10. Keeshond